eclipse-archived/ceylon-lang.org/blog/2015-06-03-generic-function-refs.md

 ### Compiling this code

-In Ceylon 1.2, programming with type functions is an experimental feature that is only works in conjunction with the JavaScript backend.
+In Ceylon 1.2, programming with type functions is an experimental feature that only works in conjunction with the JavaScript backend.
 So you can run code that uses type functions on a JavaScript virtual machine, but not on the JVM.
 This is something we're inviting you and to play with